gpablocaraballo/nodeMongoJWTJest/README.md

 _Cloud mongoDb: This demo is working with a cloud data base, you can check the conection info in .env and also in libs/config.js)_

+_Models: This demo use this models schemas: Book (author reference an user), User and BlockedPublishers for blocked users list, you can find the models in /models/ _

+_Authorization and permissions: The login store jwt for auth, also there are some actions that only can perform a superAdmin user with the flag set true_

 _TESTING: You can try some testing stuff using jest, simple run -> npm run test for testing i use mongodb-memory-server jest and  supertest_